comicrelief/serverless-starter-app/README.md

 ```

 This repository uses JavaScript import aliases with Webpack.
 If you are using VS Code, the `jsconfig.json` file should handle the autocompletion for you.
 If you are using WebStorm, you can refer to [this stackoverflow thread](https://stackoverflow.com/questions/34943631/path-aliases-for-imports-in-webstorm).

+## Starting New Serverless Project
+1. Clone the repo
+2. Edit this values in `package.json`
+   - name
+   - description
+   - author
+   - license
+   - repository
+   - concourse:deploy-pipeline
+3. Edit this values in `serverless.yml`
+   - service

 ## Debugging (VS Code)